Seoul, South Korea travel guide

 DestinationSeoul, South Korea

-Welcome to Seoul, a city where ancient palaces stand proudly amidst futuristic skyscrapers, and traditional markets buzz alongside K-Pop dance studios.
+From the ancient gates of Gyeongbokgung Palace, Seoul unfolds as a city of captivating contrasts a metropolis where the serene beauty of Bukhansan National Park offers a stunning backdrop to the urban sprawl, and traditional markets buzz alongside K-Pop dance studios.
 This 5-day adventure is crafted for those who want to dive deep into South Korea's rich history, embrace its vibrant modern culture, and confront its poignant past.
 You'll wander through royal grounds, immerse yourself in traditional villages, and experience the electrifying energy of Seoul's contemporary scene.

 Beyond the sights, you'll savor delicious Korean BBQ, sip on traditional teas, and perhaps even catch a glimpse of the latest K-fashion trends.
 From the serene beauty of temple grounds to the bustling night markets, every moment is designed to be memorable and enriching.
 Prepare for an unforgettable exploration that will leave you with a profound appreciation for this dynamic and captivating city.